cfangmeier/VFPIX-telescope-PCB/ReadMe.md

 * **master:** As usual, contains the latest state
 * **YYYY-MM-DD_filename.zip:** Reflects exactly the content of filename.zip.
 Date corresponds to the newwest files found inside the zip file.

+The tags refer to the corresponding branches (where appropriate) and are a convenient way to get tarballs and zip files.